-July 2019
+July 2023

-- Formal ARB Hearings scheduled for property appraised by Pritchard and Abbott. - Independence Day MCAD Closed. - Chief Appraiser submits Appraisal Roll for ARB approval. - Appraisal Review Board approves Appraisal Records on or before July 20th. - Chief Appraiser Certifies Appraisal Roll To Taxing Units on or before July 25th.
+- Formal ARB Hearings scheduled for property appraised by Pritchard and Abbott. - Independence Day MCAD Closed. - Appraisal Review Board (ARB) completes formal hearings on 95% of appeals. - ARB approves Appraisal Records by July 20th or as soon as permittable. - Chief Appraiser Certifies Appraisal Roll or provides Certified Estimate of Value to the Taxing Units on or before July 25th.

-August 2019
+August 2023

-- Begin 2019 Appraisal Field Work for Residential & Commercial New Construction Discovery. - Begin Cost, Sale & Income Data Collection for 2020 Model Calibration. - Staff Training as needed for field data collection. - Pritchard & Abbott's Valuation Data is Integrated into District's CAMA System. - Begin Field Inspection of Residential and Commercial - Properties within the jurisdictional boundaries of the district. - Begin 2020 Residential and Commercial Property Valuation. - Begin 2020 Sales Validation and Analysis.
+- Sent Truth-in-Taxation Postcard to taxpayers by Aug 7th, or as soon as practicable. - Begin 2023 Appraisal Field Work for Residential & Commercial New Construction Discovery. - Begin Cost, Sale & Income Data Collection for 2024 Model Calibration. - Staff Training as needed for field data collection. - Pritchard & Abbott's Valuation Data is downloaded into District's CAMA System. - Begin Field Inspection of Residential and Commercial - Properties within the jurisdictional boundaries of the district. - Begin 2024 Residential and Commercial Property Valuation. - Begin 2024 Sales Validation and Analysis. - Incorporate Tax Rate Calculation Forms into Property Tax Database. - Public Meeting on the 2024 Budget. - Approval of the 2024 Budget.